-As you can see in the picture directly above, the SlimRack system has two gear racks on either side of the slide room.
+The SlimRack system has two gear racks on either side of the slide room.

 The controller for the SlimRack Slide-Out system is located in the bulkhead storage compartment.
-A picture of the controller is provided to the right.
 If you experience issues with your Slim Rack, Lippert's troubleshooting guide will require you to review this controller for error codes.